furbooru/philomena/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Important note**
-If the bug you are reporting is not specific to Furbooru, please send your pull request to the [upstream repository](https://github.com/philomena-dev/philomena) instead.
+If the bug you are reporting is not specific to Furbooru, please send your report to the [upstream repository](https://github.com/philomena-dev/philomena) instead.
 - [ ] My bug report is specific to Furbooru

 **Describe the bug**